-With the coming of the railways everything changed, and the Power Station at the far end of the Gorge now burns South Wales coal, I believe.
+With the coming of the railways everything changed, and the former Power Station at the far end of the Gorge used to burn South Wales coal, I believe.

 But if all the ingredients had not been available in such close proximity in this area, it would not have been possible to produce enough iron to build the railways, and revolutionise the way we do things.

 Check the Ironbridge Gorge Museum Trust's website for opening times etc.

 Wrought Iron Works